appgate/terraform-provider-appgatesdp/README.md

 Using the provider
 ---------------------------

-Detailed documentation for the AppgGate provider can be found in the docs directory, [here](./website/docs).
+Detailed documentation for the AppGate provider can be found in the docs directory, [here](./website/docs).

 A detailed example how to deploy AppGate to AWS can be found [here](./examples/aws).